aolwyn/aolwyn/README.md

-- 👋 Hi, I’m @aolwyn (Adam Bayley).
+- 👋 Hi, I’m @aolwyn (<strong>Adam Bayley</strong>).
 I have a BASc in CE from Queen's University and am a current MASc candidate, specializing in AI.

 - Regarding public handles, I work under `aolwyn` , `19ahb` , or just my name.